thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 }
 ```

-> Note that in the example above, since the event saving is done on the `OnScopeSaved` method, we need to bypass the [Data Provider](https://github.com/thepirat000/Audit.NET#data-providers) and this is done specifying an empty dynamic provider.
+> Note that in the example above, since the event saving is done on the `OnScopeSaving` method, we need to bypass the [Data Provider](https://github.com/thepirat000/Audit.NET#data-providers) and this can be done specifying an empty dynamic provider.

 ## How it works
 The library intercepts calls to `SaveChanges` / `SaveChangesAsync` methods on the `DbContext` and generates detailed audit logs.
 Each call to `SaveChanges` generates a new audit event that includes information of all the entities affected by the save operation.